mathesar-foundation/mathesar/README.md

 ## Local development setup
 Please see [our guide in our documentation](http://docs.mathesar.org/contributing/local-dev/).

+## Our motivation
+Mathesar is a non-profit project.
+Our goal is to make understanding and working with data easy for everyone.

+Databases have been around for a long time and solve common data problems really well.
+But working with databases often requires custom software.
+Or complex tooling that people struggle to get their heads around.

+We want to make existing database functionality more accessible, for users of all technical skill levels.

+## Contributing
+We actively encourage contribution!
+Read through [our contributing guidelines](https://wiki.mathesar.org/community/contributing) to get started.

 ## License
 Mathesar is open source under the GPLv3 license - see [LICENSE](LICENSE).
 It also contains derivatives of third-party open source modules licensed under the MIT license.
 See the list and respective licenses in [THIRDPARTY](THIRDPARTY).